GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

         - `categories.controller.spec.ts:` Controller integration tests, ensuring that each route correctly forwards calls to the CategoriesService and returns the expected HTTP codes. - `categories.service.ts:` Implements the business logic of categories — interacts with PrismaClient to search for, insert, modify, and delete records in the Category table.
         - `categories.service.spec.ts:` Unit test suite for the service, covering success and failure scenarios for each method exposed by CategoriesService.
         - `categories.module.ts:` Assembly file for the categories module, importing PrismaModule and registering CategoriesService and CategoriesController in the NestJS context.

+    - `certificates:` Module responsible for storing and exporting the logic for sending certificates to students who attended the event.
+        - `certificates.module.ts:` Imports ScheduleModule.forRoot() and PrismaModule and exports the service for use elsewhere in the code.
+        - `certificates.service.ts:` All the logic for sending certificates to students who attended the previous day's events.

     - `cloudinary:` Exports the option to insert or remove photos from Cloudinary (free service for saving images, I recommend: https://cloudinary.com)
         - `cloudinary.module.ts:` Imports our provider and service and exports the service for use elsewhere in the code
         - `cloudinary.provider.ts:` Configures the connection to Cloudinary